Torriano Primary School

 Torriano Primary School is a community primary school in Kentish Town, London.
 The school was founded in 2015 following the merger of the previous Torriano Junior School with Torriano Infants School.
 It is rated Outstanding by Ofsted.
 Torriano has inherited from its predecessor a partnership with Netley Primary School that was set up in 2012.

+Torriano Primary School is in a federation with Brecknock Primary School.

 Buildings and grounds

 The oldest building is the Junior building which used to host the entire school.
 Edwardian in character, it was opened in 1910, a few years after the abolition of the London School Board and the transfer of its responsibilities to the London County Council.
 Pevsner comments 'Roughcast gables in an Arts and Crafts spirit'.
 The Infant building is a low-rise 1960s construction.
 The Infants' library was designed by local firm AY Architects and completed in 2013.
 The Gatehouse building was designed by Cullinan Studio and completed in 2010.
 The school grounds contain play areas designed by Erect Architecture dubbed Earthling Kingdom and Cloud Kingdom.

 The most recent addition is the Science, technology, engineering, and mathematics activity lab, designed by Hayhurst & Co Architects which was a RIBA London Award winner in 2019 and won the RIBA London Small Project of the Year Award 2019 and was displayed as part of Open House London.